broadinstitute/ip-superurop-t_gao/PANet/README.md

 0. Create `.txt` file called `neptune-api-token.txt` whose contents are your API token for Neptune.ai.

+> Note: if you are not running on CHTC, then you can permanently configure the Neptune API token using a command line call.

 ## Original PANet

+The following are instructions to replicate the published results from the [original PANet paper](https://arxiv.org/abs/1908.06391) via the [official code repo](https://github.com/kaixin96/PANet).
+The dataset used is VOCdevkit, and the backbone used is a pretrained VGG16.

 1. Follow instructions from original PANet paper repo (**Data Preparation for VOC Dataset** and **Usage**, reproduced below) to prepare the VOC Dataset.
 2. Zip and transfer `VOCdevkit` and `pretrained_model.zip` to `.` (`superurop/PANet/`).